EUREF Permanent Network

-EUREF Permanent Network (EPS) is a European network of more than 300 continuously operating GNSS reference stations with precisely known coordinates referenced to the ETRS89.
-EPS is the key instrument in the maintenance of ETRS89 geodetic datum.
+EUREF Permanent Network (EPN) is a European network of more than 300 continuously operating GNSS reference stations with precisely known coordinates referenced to the ETRS89.
+The EPN is the key instrument in the maintenance of ETRS89 geodetic datum.
 The EPN stations collect continuously the observation data from high accuracy multi-GNSS receivers.
-The data is processed in the centralized way in a few data processing centres.
-EPS is created and maintained by a voluntary agreement of about 100 European agencies and universities.
-EPS activities are coordinated by EUREF.
+The data is processed in a distributed way in a few data processing centres.
+The EPN is created and maintained by a voluntary agreement of about 100 European agencies and universities.
+THE EPN activities are coordinated by EUREF.

 Structure

-The EPS consists of the following components:
+The EPN consists of the following components: